zedparsa/Flowsense-ids/README.md

 ```

 Key implementation notes:
-- np.floor(time) defines the 1-second window ID; it is simple, explainable, and consistent
+> - `np.floor(time)` defines the 1-second window ID; it is simple, explainable, and consistent.
-- global_index guarantees a continuous timeline; gaps become explicit zeros instead of missing rows, which is crucial for plotting and ML
+> - `global_index` guarantees a continuous timeline; gaps become explicit zeros instead of missing rows, which is crucial for plotting and ML.
-- Keeping source_ip and size as separate Series makes later groupby operations clearer
+> - Keeping `source_ip` and `size` as separate Series makes later groupby operations clearer.

 ---